Illustration by Emily Johnson.

 We invite Artist and Organisational Members, colleagues and stakeholders to contribute your experience and insight to these discussions.
 In the case of Organisational Members, you may like to share this invitation with different members of your teams based on their areas of expertise.

 We invite you to take an active part in shaping the Code of Practice.
-To join the NAVA Code please register your interest below for as many of the following sessions as you wish:

 Each session will open with two 5min guest presentations about a project, an experience, or way of working, offering provocations for the conversation.
 We will break into small groups for focussed discussion and then come back to the main group to share our findings.